 HOUSTON – The Texas Medical Board has suspended the license of a Houston doctor following his arrest on a possession of child pornography charge.

 An Q. Van was arrested on Feb.
 12 for the state charge.
-Records show he posted an $80,000 bond and was released from jail but was arrested again on federal charges in March.
+Records show he posted an $80,000 bond and was released from jail, but was arrested again on federal charges in March.

 So far, the FBI has not shared details about what led to his arrest on federal charges.

-A document for the Order of Temporary Suspension on the Texas Medical Board’s website states the investigation started in March 2025, when the Houston Police Department received a report from the National Center for Missing and Exploited Children with notice that Meta identified a user that appears to be a child victim.
+A document for the Order of Temporary Suspension on the Texas Medical Board’s website states the investigation started in March 2025, when the Houston Police Department received a report from the National Center for Missing and Exploited Children with notice that Meta identified a user that appeared to be a child victim.

 Police contacted the victim by email in Nov.
 2025 and learned she was 15 years old.